The smooth classification of 4-dimensional complete intersections: Introduction

 \begin{definition} \quad \begin{compactitem} \item An $8$-manifold $M$ is {\em $\Theta$-rigid} if $M \sharp \Sigmaex$ is diffeomorphic to $M$. \item An $8$-manifold $M$ is {\em $\Theta$-flexible} if $M \sharp \Sigmaex$ is not diffeomorphic to $M$. \item A complete intersection $X_4(\dd)$ is {\em strongly $\Theta$-flexible} if $X_4(\dd) \sharp \Sigmaex$ is not diffeomorphic to a complete intersection. \end{compactitem} \end{definition}

 As our proof of Theorem \ref{thm:main} involves treating several cases separately, we shall say that {\em the Sullivan Conjecture holds for a fixed complete intersection $X_n(\dd)$} if, for every $\dd'$, $SD_n(\dd) = SD_n(\dd')$ implies that $X_n(\dd')$ is diffeomorphic to $X_n(\dd)$.
 By Theorem~\ref{thm:FK} and Remark~\ref{rem:SD-equal}, the Sullivan Conjecture holds for $X_4(\dd)$ if and only if $X_4(\dd)$ is either $\Theta$-rigid or strongly $\Theta$-flexible.
-To prove the Sullivan Conjecture in dimension $4$ we consider four cases, which are indexed by the Wu classes of $X_4(\dd)$ and parity of the total degree as follows:
+To prove the $4$-dimensional Sullivan Conjecture we consider four cases, which are indexed by the Wu classes of $X_4(\dd)$ and the parity of the total degree:

 Here $v_i(X_4(\dd)) \in H^i(X_4(\dd); \Z/2)$ is the $i^{\text{th}}$ Wu class of $X_n(\dd)$, which can be regarded as an element of $\Z/2$ by Remark \ref{rem:char}, a $``-"$ indicates the value of the invariant is not relevant in that case and in the cases when the $\Theta$-rigidity of $X_4(\dd)$ is unknown, we conjecture that it depends on $p_1(4,\dd)$ mod $8$; see Conjecture \ref{conj:inertia}.